 What this Means for Inbound Marketing

 One of the main purposes of inbound marketing is to educate.
-But, as Hill’s research reveals, appealing only to the rational side of human nature is not enough – we must also arouse emotions if we are going to ensure that we create a lasting impression.
+But, as Hill’s research reveals, appealing only to the rational side of human nature is not enough – we must also arouse emotions and create emotional connections between your target audience and your brand.
+If we are going to ensure that we create a lasting impression.
 We need to go straight for the gut, and, if successful, stimulate those emotional triggers that influence how our ideal customers make decisions – not just immediately, but over the long-term.

-For brands and businesses, this is all very powerful information to have.
+For brands and businesses, this is all very powerful information to have to have in order to know what to prioritise in their marketing efforts.
 And indeed, many are capitalising on it through the creation of emotional marketing materials that are designed not so much to educate (that can come later), but to incite specific emotions in consumers – emotions that will quickly become directly associated with the business or brand in question.

-So, how are brands building emotional appeal into their inbound marketing materials?
+So, how are brands building emotional appeal into their inbound marketing materials and emotional marketing strategy?
 Below, we’ve compiled a short list of three of the most stirring emotional marketing campaigns of recent times.